BACK

 Some QA with the Buddhist nuns

 Bliss and Wisdom is a religious community, not unlike a community of Christians, Jews, or Muslims.
 It is not a large corporation.
-The name references the Buddhist community founded by the late Venerable Master Jih-Chang.
-There is no big business or unit that funds the community.
+Bliss and Wisdom references the Buddhist community founded by the late Venerable Master Jih-Chang.
+Anyone who acknowledges the late Venerable Master Jih-Chang and Teacher Zhen-Ru as their spiritual teachers is part of the Bliss and Wisdom Buddhist community.

 Teacher Zhen-Ru is our spiritual teacher.